New Play Project: Development

-NPP also includes dramaturgs in its productions.
-In NPP, dramaturgs help find additional information and images that help the director and actors better understand the script in terms of its larger context.
-They also create written and visual aids to help audience members connect the script to issues in their own lives and the world around them.
-Dramaturgs also help during the script development process to give articulate feedback on scripts to improve them.
-They are heavily utilized in the play writing workshop program.
+NPP also included dramaturgs in its productions.
+In NPP, dramaturgs helped find additional information and images that help the director and actors better understand the script in terms of its larger context.
+They also created written and visual aids to help audience members connect the script to issues in their own lives and the world around them.
+Dramaturgs also helped during the script development process to give articulate feedback on scripts to improve them.
+They were heavily utilized in the play writing workshop program.